Interdisciplinary Studies with Preparation for Higher Education BA

 Assessment

-You’ll be assessed through a variety of different assessment methods, which are designed to support the development of a student’s learning, as well as offer an opportunity to practice the type of assessment which will be encountered on the degree.
-These may include: an multiple choice exam, a written examination, a group presentation, academic essays, a case study, a literature review, a reflective journal, and a research project.
+You’ll be assessed through a variety of different assessment methods, which are designed to support the development of your learning, as well as offer an opportunity to practice the type of assessment which will be encountered on the degree.
+These may include: a multiple choice exam, a written examination, a group presentation, academic essays, a case study, a literature review, a reflective journal, and a research project.

 Entry requirements